 In 2022 the Bowling and Para-bowling for the Commonwealth Games will be played here.

 RLSBC runs a wide selection of club competitions and a full season of friendly fixtures against other local clubs, the men generally playing on Saturday afternoons and the ladies generally mid-week.
 The Club enters three men's teams in a local mid-week afternoon league with the ladies also entering three teams in a mid-week evening league.
 Tuesday evening is Club Night which takes the form of a mixed triples league, before everyone retires to the well appointed and stocked bar.

 During winter months the club holds two sessions of short mat bowls each week in the Clubhouse.
-RLSBC enters teams into the Stratford Short Mat league, and also plays friendlies against other clubs.
+RLSBC has four teams in the South Warwickshire Short Mat league, and also plays friendlies against other clubs.